 2023 alberta sport recognition award Winners

-The 2023 Alberta Sport Recognition Awards will be presented in Red Deer on May 24, 2024 in conjunction with the Alberta Sports Hall of Fame Class of 2024 Induction Ceremony.
+The 2023 Alberta Sport Recognition Awards were presented in Red Deer on May 24, 2024 in conjunction with the Alberta Sports Hall of Fame Class of 2024 Induction Ceremony.

 Since 2002, the Alberta Sport Awards have been presented to honor the extraordinary athletic accomplishments of our high performance Alberta athletes, teams, coaches and officials.